 A circular production model is one that prioritizes sustainability practices such as eliminating waste, reusing materials and regenerating natural resources.

 UL 3600 is the first Standard to help companies evaluate circular economy efforts.

-The Standard will measure sustainability at the site, product and company level, and will also provide a report with an overall score to rate the circularity of a company’s material flow.
+The Standard measures sustainability at the site, product, and company level, and also provides a report with an overall score to rate the circularity of a company’s material flow.

-The score will also factor in corporate social responsibility elements such as addressing worker health and safety throughout the supply chain and measuring DE&I in the company workforce and leadership levels.
+The score also factors in corporate social responsibility elements such as addressing worker health and safety throughout the supply chain and measuring DE&I in the company workforce and leadership levels.